rachel-bridge/IMAGE-obj-sonification-prototypes/documentation/tonejs.md

 - `Listener`
 - `Transport`

+In short, anytime you want to access the `Destination` or `Transport` (or the others), which are global, use the getter instead.

 ## Timing - Tone.Transport / Tone.getTransport()

 The Transport class is used a lot in this code because that's what controls timing, and the documentation for it is confusing as all hell.

 ### Official docs' info

 In the interest of not reinventing the wheel...
 - Wiki article: <https://github.com/Tonejs/Tone.js/wiki/TransportTime>
 - v14 docs for Transport class: <https://tonejs.github.io/docs/14.7.77/Transport>